luetzyas/edpo-ss24-drop-shipping-a1-gr4/docs/submissions/Assignment_2_Final-Report.md

 The notification will contain the Order-ID and the E-Mail address used at the Checkout.
 Those are the keys to match the registration to the waiting flow-instance in the Order Service and the Customer to the Order.

-**Factory Service:** Initially implemented with the intention to represent the Vacuum Gripper
+**Factory Service:** Initially implemented with the intention to represent the Vacuum Gripper it evolved into the Smart Factory abstraction.
+In the code we thus refer to it as VGR.
+In the context of Assignment 2, this Service provides parts of the Smart Factory Dataset.
+It has an MQTT client that subscribes to the topic i/bme680 which provides sensor data.
+The records are directly forwarded to the Kafka topic sensor-data without processing at this point.

+**Monitor Service:** Is now responsible for the processing of the sensor data.
+It has two Kafka Streams Topologies.
+The SensorDataProcessTopology categorizes the sensor data into critical and non-critical based on specific conditions.
+The SensorDataMonitorTopology provides insights by aggregating the normal sensor data to compute average values per hour.
+Also, it logs each critical sensor data entry.
+The results visualized on the Monitor HTML page.
+The hourly average values are displayed in a table and the critical sensor records are listed below in real-time.

 **Services as per Report for Assignment 1:** Inventory, Payment, Shipping.

-Transitioning to the orchestration aspect of our enhancements, we introduce the VGR, or smart factory service.
-With this service we ensure that the order’s lifecycle is monitored from the factory onwoards.
-Furthermore, this service actively reacts to order updates and inventory changes within the smart factory setting

-Additionally we enhanced the inventory and factory service with MQTT which is subscribed to the smart factory topics “f/i/stock” for inventory and “f/i/order” for the factory service.

-For the second part of the course, we implemented a new microservice, the CRM service, which manages customer data.
-This service has some data stored in a local database and is also connected to a Kafka topic to receive updates from the other services.

-We introduced Topology classes to track daily orders and item counts by product type.
-Additionally, a join-topology allows us to enrich orders with customer data from our new customer service.
-If the customer exists in the database, it will be enriched; otherwise, if the customer cannot be found, we will use a placeholder.

-> avro

-> monitor enhancements

 ![kafka](../docs/kafka-services/add-crm-kafka-services.png)